odoo/documentation/content/applications/sales/point_of_sale/payment_methods/terminals/ingenico.rst

 the work of your cashiers.

 .. important::
-   - Ingenico payment terminals require an :doc:`IoT Box </applications/general/iot>`.
+   - Ingenico payment terminals require an :doc:`IoT system </applications/general/iot>`.
    - Ingenico is currently only available in Belgium, the Netherlands and Luxembourg.
    - Odoo works with the Ingenico Lane/, Desk/, and Move/ payment terminals as they support the TLV communication protocol through TCP/IP.